lrferreiro/flutter_flavor/README.md

 flutter_favor allows you to quickly configure and define dynamic variables for each flavor in your project.
 The `flavors`, as well as their names; they are dynamically defined by the developer or development team.
 In the configuration of a flavor you can set the `name` of each flavor, as well as the `color` and `location` of its banner.
 When attribute `name` is undefined or empty, the banner is hidden.

+You can also configure the banners independently.
+The aforementioned attributes are globally configured in `FlavorConfig`, but can be changed in the `FlavorBanner`.

 ## Screenshot

 |              PROD               |              DEV               |              TEST               |